SF BAY AREA SACRAMENTO LAKE TAHOE Ride-Share / Carpool

 - Cost (filled out by the driver)

-- (optional) a link to your FB to share face pics/get friended and/or share your Linkedin as an extra safety measure.
+- As a safety measure, include a link to your Facebook to share face pics/get friended and/or share your Linkedin URL link

-Too often, people do not include sufficient information that is important for planning and coordination which will usually result in numerous inquiry emails back and forth.
-Please refer to this guideline whenever you post a rideshare on our list.
+Too often, people do not include sufficient information that is important for ride-share planning and coordination which result in numerous inquiry emails back and forth which will take up alot of your time.

 (Scroll down to read more)